davidcarlisle/dpc-inputenc-tests/readme.txt

 ============

-While investigating updating inputenc for the 2014/05/01 release and in particular commenst on the preview of that release, I was looking at this again in detail and needed to make code and record thoughts in order that I might remember next time this comes up. this package is _not_ stable or intended for use on anything but the test documents contained in the distributiion.
+While investigating updating inputenc for the 2014/05/01 release and in particular comments on the preview of that release, I was looking at this again in detail and needed to make code and record thoughts in order that I might remember next time this comes up. this package is _not_ stable or intended for use on anything but the test documents contained in the distribution.

 Plan:

 2 modes

-default "8 bit" mode
+Default "8 bit" mode

-  should be compatible with the traditional use of inputenc with (pdf)latex.
+  Should be compatible with the traditional use of inputenc with (pdf)latex.

-  All input is read 1 byte=1c haracter (with the ssame character code) No characters higer than hex FF are seen in the input stream All mapping done via active characters.
+  All input is read 1 byte=1 character (with the same character code).
+  No characters higer than hex FF are seen in the input stream All mapping done via active characters.